 - 94% of all service users reported that the service helped them manage their appearance-related concerns.

-What we offer during the pandemic
+What other support do we offer during the pandemic?

 - Share our resources about skin camouflage with your patients.
 This includes a series of video tutorials to help people apply skin camouflage cream or makeup at home.